Marta Kostyuk: 2018–2019: Australian Open third round at 15

-Kostyuk made her main-draw major-level debut at the Australian Open.
-Having received a wildcard entry into the qualifying tournament, she defeated Arina Rodionova, Daniela Seguel and Barbora Krejčíková to become the first player born in 2002 to play in a Grand Slam tournament main draw.
+Kostyuk made her main-draw major-level debut at the 2018 Australian Open, having received a wildcard into the qualifying tournament, where she defeated Arina Rodionova, Daniela Seguel and Barbora Krejčíková to become the first player born in 2002 to play in the main draw of a Grand Slam tournament and the youngest player (at 15 years and 6 months) to qualify for a major main draw since Sesil Karatantcheva at the 2005 Australian Open.

 By defeating Peng Shuai in the first round, Kostyuk became the youngest player to win a main-draw match in Melbourne since Martina Hingis in 1996.
 In the second round, she defeated Australian wildcard Olivia Rogowska in straight sets.
 In doing this, she became the youngest player to reach the third round of a major event since Mirjana Lučić-Baroni reached the same stage at the 1997 US Open.
-However, she fell in round three to fourth seed and compatriot player Elina Svitolina.
+However, she fell in round three to fourth seed and compatriot Elina Svitolina.

-Kostyuk won the Burnie International, a $60k tournament in Australia, in February 2018, and reached the final of the Zhuhai Open in March, also a $60k event, but did not sustain her level of success in the rest of the year.
+Kostyuk won the Burnie International, a 60k tournament in Australia, in February 2018, and reached the final of the Zhuhai Open in March, also a 60k event.

-In 2019, she won two further ITF Circuit titles, and reached the quarterfinals of the WTA Tour event at Strasbourg as a qualifier where she lost to fourth seed Caroline Garcia.

-She finished the season ranked No. 155.
+In 2019, she reached the quarterfinals of the WTA Tour event at Strasbourg as a qualifier losing to fourth seed Caroline Garcia She finished the season ranked No. 155.

-2020: US Open 3rd round, French doubles quarterfinal

-In February, Kostyuk won the $60k Cairo Open.
-She also won the doubles tournament in Cairo, playing with Kamilla Rakhimova.
-Following the break in the season caused by the COVID-19 pandemic, she competed in the Palermo Ladies Open qualifying, reaching the second round, and came through the qualifying to enter the main draw of the Prague Open.
+2020–2021: WTA 500 semifinal, top 50

+Kostyuk came through the qualifying to enter the main-draw of the 2020 Prague Open, losing to Camila Giorgi in the first round.

-At the US Open, she beat former top-10 player Daria Kasatkina, in straight sets in the first round.
-She then beat former semifinalist and 31st seed Anastasija Sevastova.
+At the 2020 US Open, she defeated Daria Kasatkina and 31st seed Anastasija Sevastova.
 In the third round, she met former champion and world No. 9, Naomi Osaka.
 Kostyuk overcame a first set deficit by winning the second in a tie-breaker, but was beaten in the third.

-2021: First WTA 500 semifinal, top 50

-At the WTA 500 Abu Dhabi Open, she reached the semifinals defeating Lucie Hradecká, Hsieh Su-wei, Tamara Zidanšek and Sara Sorribes Tormo.
+At the WTA 500 2021 Abu Dhabi Open, she reached the semifinals defeating Lucie Hradecká, Hsieh Su-wei, Tamara Zidanšek and Sara Sorribes Tormo, before her run was ended by Veronika Kudermetova.

-At the French Open, she defeated former French Open champion and 12th seed, Garbiñe Muguruza, in the first round, 6–1, 6–4.
-In the fourth round, her best major showing, she was defeated by the defending champion, Iga Świątek.
+At the 2021 French Open, she defeated former French Open champion and 12th seed, Garbiñe Muguruza, in the first round and went on to reach the fourth round, her best major showing to this point, where she was defeated by defending champion, Iga Świątek.

-Kostyuk reached the top 50 on 1 November 2021, her highest career ranking.
+Kostyuk reached the top 50 on 1 November 2021, her highest career singles ranking, thus far.

-2022: Second Australian Open 3rd round
+2022: Major doubles quarterfinal & first WTA Tour title

-At the Australian Open, she reached the third round defeating 32nd seed Sorribes Tormo, before losing to world No. 6, Paula Badosa.
+At the Australian Open, she reached the third round defeating Diane Parry and 32nd seed Sara Sorribes Tormo, before losing to world No. 6, Paula Badosa.

-At the Eastbourne International, she defeated seventh seed Barbora Krejčíková to reach the third round.
+At the Eastbourne International, she defeated seventh seed Barbora Krejčíková to reach the third round, at which point she lost to wildcard entrant Harriet Dart.

-Partnering with Tereza Martincová, Kostyuk won the doubles title at the Portorož Open, defeating Tereza Mihalíková and Cristina Bucșa in the final.
+Partnering with Tereza Martincová, Kostyuk won her first WTA Tour doubles title at the Portorož Open, defeating Tereza Mihalíková and Cristina Bucșa in the final.